danielcbit/apcctrl/doc/manual/manual.rst

 Some early 2.6 distributions (Fedora Core 3, for one) do not include hiddev rules in their default udev rule set.
-The bottom line for apcupsd on such a system is that if the ``hiddevN`` is not created when you plug in your UPS, apcupsd will terminate with an error.
+The bottom line for apcctrl on such a system is that if the ``hiddevN`` is not created when you plug in your UPS, apcctrl will terminate with an error.
 The solution to the problem is to add a rule to the udev rules file.
 On Fedora FC3, this file is found in ``/etc/udev/rules.d/50-udev.rules``.
 Start by adding the following